lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 .. note::

-    The theoretical overview section provides a detailed framework for a :ref:`Box-Cox transformation <Box_Cox_Transformation>`.
+    Note that this example specifies The theoretical overview section provides a detailed framework for a :ref:`Box-Cox transformation <Box_Cox_Transformation>`.

 .. code-block:: python